 The Jordaan is home to a wonderful selection of quirky bars and restaurants, so work up your appetite in the 9 Streets and then eat your fill in the Jordaan.

 I’d put these neighborhoods at the top of my list of what to see in Amsterdam in 2 days.

 Canals and Bridges

 2–4 hours, free

 You’ve heard the saying tired of Amsterdam’s canals; tired of life, right?
 No?
 Well, now you have!

 I can’t imagine ever getting bored of the canals in Amsterdam.
 They offer endless opportunities for exploring and taking pretty pictures of boats.
 There is really no wrong way to experience Amsterdam’s wonderful network of canals – just wander and gaze to your heart’s content.

-If you are seriously A-type, then here are your canal-watching instructions.
+If you are seriously A-type, and need a specific plan, then here are your canal-watching instructions.

 - Steer your canal tour past the grand houses on the Golden Bend, where wealthy merchants lived in the 17th Century.

 - Keep heading east along Herengracht to the bridge at Reguilersgracht, where you’re supposed to be able to view 15 bridges at one time.
 I could only spot 7!